Preboarding: 8 Steps To Deliver An Awesome Experience

 8. From preboarding to onboarding

-Lastly, you want to make sure your preboarding process smoothly moves onto an onboarding process that takes your new hire from productive rookie, to established team member, and hopefully to company leader.
-Creating a new hire checklist can really help here.
+Lastly, you want to make sure your preboarding process smoothly transitions to an onboarding process that takes your new hire from a productive rookie to an established team member and, hopefully, company leader.
+Creating a new hire checklist can help here.

-We’ve explored some ways in which the preboarding process reduces costs by reducing employee turnover and boosting productivity.
-You’ll want to try and move seamlessly from preboarding to onboarding by being clear about who is responsible for both.
-After the first day, your onboarding process should turn that productivity simmer you’ve built up into a boil; powering up your employees with training, as well as a work environment that’s enjoyable and conducive to top level performance.
+We’ve explored ways the preboarding process reduces costs by reducing employee turnover and boosting productivity.
+You’ll want to try to move seamlessly from preboarding to onboarding by being clear about who is responsible for both.
+After the first day, your onboarding process should turn that productivity simmer you’ve built up into a boil, powering up your employees with training and a work environment that’s enjoyable and conducive to top-level performance.

 Closing

-Starting a new job is always going to be stressful for new hires, but it needn’t be for you!
-With this eight-step plan you can make employee preboarding an enjoyable and productive experience all round.
+Starting a new job will always be stressful for new hires, but it needn’t be for you!
+With this eight-step plan, you can make employee preboarding an enjoyable and productive experience for all.

-We’ve seen how the modern talent marketplace puts you at risk of losing new recruits to rival employers, incurring costs from premature employee turnover and slowing speed to productivity.
-These eight steps demonstrate how to minimise these risks and how to reinforce your employer brand while doing so.
+We’ve seen how the modern talent marketplace puts you at risk of losing recruits to rival employers, incurring costs from premature employee turnover and slowing speed to productivity.
+These eight steps demonstrate how to minimise these risks and reinforce your employer brand.

 Remember that happy and productive new employees become long-term investments.
-At the end of the day, you know what makes you a great employer.
+You know what makes you a great employer.
 Use this process and personalise it to play to your strengths and show the world how great you are to work for before new hires step through the door.

 Share